The Music at the Intersection Between Two Cultures

 by Lionel Casey

-When I changed into middle school, I determined the track of Taiwanese pop big name Jay Chou.
-My Mandarin wasn’t accurate sufficient to understand his lyrics; however, thinking that his odes to unrequited love have been extra relatable than those of an American pop star, I’d ask my mother to translate — at least until our conversations became unbearable lectures on etymology, proper pronunciation, and somehow, always, my man or woman.
-But an unprecedented exhilaration still hung in her voice as she’d sing songs by using the pop stars of her technology — Tsai Chin of direction and Fei Yu-ching.
-Later I learned that my mother turned into a choir star developing up, representing Fengyuan in journeying competitions.
+When I changed into middle school, I determined the track of the Taiwanese pop name Jay Chou.
+My Mandarin wasn’t accurate enough to understand his lyrics; however, thinking that his odes to unrequited love have been more relatable than those of an American pop star, I’d ask my mother to translate — at least until our conversations became unbearable lectures on etymology, proper pronunciation, and somehow, always, my man or woman.
+But an unprecedented exhilaration still hung in her voice as she sang songs using her technology’s pop stars — Tsai Chin of direction and Fei Yu-ching.
+Later, I learned that my mother became a choir star, representing Fengyuan in journeying competitions.

 Related Posts